 This extension covers only those impacted by Hurricane Harvey, Irma, or Maria.
 The impacted people from Texas, Florida, South Carolina, Georgia, Louisiana, the Virgin Islands, and Puerto Rico are eligible for the special enrollment periods.

 Making the press release, CMS Administrator Seema Verma indicated that millions of American lives had been disrupted by the hurricanes and said Medicare would like to show its commitment to affordable healthcare.

 She indicated that the extension would give people an opportunity to apply for insurance at the time they need it the most.
 The extension will allow for enrollment and switches between medical care plans.

-For those impacted by Hurricanes Harvey, Irma, or Maria, you can reach the Medicare at 1-800-633-4227 to get more information on the extension and to know how to effect the changes for your 2018 Medicare plan enrolment.
+For those impacted by Hurricanes Harvey, Irma, or Maria, you can reach the Medicare at 1-800-633-4227 to get more information on the extension and to know how to effect the changes for your 2018 Medicare plan enrollment.

 CMS also indicated that there would be a possibility of extending the Special Enrollment Period beyond 31 December 2017 after examining the situation in areas that have been impacted by the hurricane.

 This release pointed out that if the situation requires another extension, it would be duly offered to the impacted.

 Scope of Coverage